 - For visitors from the USA, China and North Korea I strongly advise using a VPN-Service.
 In case you didn’t know, Donald Trump signed a bill that allows your Internet Service Provider to collect statistics about your internet surfing habits and they are even allowed to sell these data (!!!).
 These data are in no way anonymous, your ISP knows your name, your address, your bank account etc. While big cable companies rejected this offer to make money out of recording and selling your data, they are still allowed to do so and some ISPs might record the websites you visit and sell them together with your name and address to anyone.

 - A VPN-service will encrypt your network traffic, so your Internet Service Provider cannot see which websites you visit.
 NordVPN and Mullvad are good options for lower budget plans while Perfect Privacy, Proton VPN and ExpressVPN are a bit more expensive and might provide more features.

-These VPN providers are commonly considered to be trustworthy and reliable:
+These VPN providers may be considered to be trustworthy and reliable: